-Cat fostering is a hands-on role caring for all kinds of cats on a short-term basis, while they wait to be adopted.
-Offering a temporary home to a cat in need can be incredibly rewarding, and becoming a volunteer for Cats Protection is a great way to meet new friends - both human and feline!
+Cat Fostering is a hands-on role caring for all kinds of cats on a short-term basis whilst they are waiting to be adopted.
+Offering a temporary home to a cat which is in need can be incredibly rewarding, and becoming a volunteer for Cats Protection is a great way to meet new friends - both human and feline!

-Cats Protection will provide all the required food, litter and equipment, pay the vets bills and offer support and advice to all our fosterers - all a fosterer needs to have is either a spare room or an area in their garden where a cat pen can be housed and, of course, a love of cats.
+Cats Protection will provide all the required food, litter and equipment, pay any vets' bills, and offer support and advice to all our fosterers - all you need to have is either a spare room, or an area in your garden where a cat pen can be sited, and, of course, a love of cats.

-Please take a look at the role description below and if you think fostering might be for you, or you would like further information, please email us at email@example.com, or call us on 01908 984799.
+Please take a look at the role description below and, if you think fostering might be for you, or you would like further information, please email us at email@example.com, or call us on 01908 984799.

 How you will make a difference to cats and people:

 Cats Protection helps thousands of cats across the UK each year thanks to our network of dedicated volunteers.
-As a fosterer you will be directly helping cats and kittens in need, providing them with hands-on care and working with others to rehome them - giving them with a second chance of a happy and healthy life.
-How volunteering for Cats Protection can make a difference to you:
+As a fosterer you will be directly helping cats and kittens in need by providing them with hands-on care, and working with others to rehome them.

 Skills and experience which are expected and/or can be developed in this role:

-• Commitment to working with others to find homes for cats in your care.
-Time expectation:
+- Commitment to working with others to find homes for cats in your care.

 Time commitment will vary depending on the number of cats in your care but it is not unusual for a fosterer to spend 2-3 hours per day as part of this role.